Lafayette Elementary

 Hello Lafayette!

-Thank you for all your help and support!
+Thank you again for all your help and support this year!
+And have a great summer break!

 graphic of figures playing sports